 Take it to people, dictate the tempo, carpe diem… Go out and play the game with passion and intensity.
 Often it is the individual and team that is the most aggressive that comes out on top.
 Keep this in mind:Every morning in Africa, a gazelle wakes up.
 It knows it must run faster than the fastest lion or it will be killed.

 Every morning a lion wakes up.
 It knows it must outrun the slowest gazelle or it will starve to death.The moral: It doesn’t matter if you are a lion or a gazelle.
 When the sun comes up, you better be running.

 8. Go on a crusade… Become a team of DESTINY

 Many of the teams that I have been fortunate to witness win championships felt they were destined to do so.
-No matter what situation they found themselves in, whether they were down with little time left, had a tough injury to a key player, or weren’t getting the appropriate calls, they somehow felt that it was never enough to deter them from reaching their ultimate goal.
+No matter what situation they found themselves in, whether they were down with little time left, had a tough injury to a key player that could be treat in a sports clinic, or weren’t getting the appropriate calls, they somehow felt that it was never enough to deter them from reaching their ultimate goal.
 They persisted on and trusted the process that it was all meant to be.

 Give your team every reason to feel they are destined for success.
 Assuming you have paid the price of success, remind your team that the training, your practices, and the lessons you learned throughout the season have all prepared you for this moment in time.